jianyangcao/study-log/Security+/Module 2- Threats,Vulnerabilities, and Mitigations.md

 ## 2.13 Security Assessments

 ### Vulnerability Management Activities
-- **Vulnerability Scanner** → scans devices on your network to see what areas might be vulnerable.
+- **Vulnerability Scanner** → Scan devices on your network to see what areas might be vulnerable.
-  - May test known exploits, missing patches, misconfigured settings, and defaults.
+  - They may test known exploits against your systems, look for missing patches, misconfigured system settings, and default settings that need to be changed.
-  - Examples: Nikto, Nessus
+  - Example: Nikto, Nessus

 **Critical components of a Vulnerability Scanner**
-- **Credentials**
+- **Credentials**: can scan with or without user credentials
-  - Uncredentialed Scan → no trusted access
+  - Uncredentialed Scan: non-credentialed scans, do not get trusted access to the systems they are scanning
-  - Credentialed Scan → requires login, deeper access
+  - Credentialed Scan: require logging in and provide access to resources an untrusted user would not have
-- **Agent / Agentless** → runs with or without local agents
+- **Agent / Agentless**: can be run without an agent or be configured to run with agents installed on the local devices
-- **Intrusive / Non-intrusive**
-  - Non-intrusive → identifies and reports vulnerability
-  - Intrusive → attempts to exploit found vulnerability
+- **Intrusive / Non-intrusive**: non-intrusive scans identify a vulnerability and report on it.
+Intrusive scans attempt to exploit a vulnerability when it is found

-- **Patch Management**
+- **Patch management** is a way to manage software vulnerabilities
-  - Identifies missing updates/patches (OS, firewalls, switches firmware)
+  - Identify missing updates or patches for the devices on your network (not just for operating system, devices such as firewalls and switches have firmware updates)
-  - Installs updates to keep systems secure
+  - Install missing patches to keep systems fully up-to-date and secure

-- **Risk Assessment** → helps find areas not previously considered vulnerable
+- Performing a risk assessment will help you to find areas that perhaps you didn't consider as being vulnerable

 ### Vulnerability Information Sources
-- **Advisories** → specific data on identified vulnerability
+- **Advisories**: specific data on an identified vulnerability
-- **Bulletins** → summaries/newsletters of advisories
+- **Bulletins**: summaries/newsletter listings of advisories
-- **Information Sharing and Analysis Centers (ISACs)** → nonprofit sector-specific groups
+- **Information Sharing and Analysis Centers (ISACs)**: non-profit groups that specialize in a specific sector
-- **News Reports** → articles or headlines
+- **News Reports**: news articles or headlines

 ### Security Content Automation Protocol (SCAP)
-- A suite of interoperable specs to standardize naming/formatting of vulnerabilities.
+- A suite of interoperable specs designed to standardize the naming conventions and formatting used to identify and report on software flaws.
-- Open standards to enumerate flaws and configuration issues.
+- Made up of open standards to enumerate software flaws and security related configuration issues

 **SCAP Languages**
-- **OVAL (Open Vulnerability and Assessment Language)** → collects and assesses system info, machine state, reporting
+- Open Vulnerability and Assessment Language (OVAL): provides a consistent way to collect and assess three main aspects of evaluated systems: system information, machine state, reporting
-- **ARF (Asset Reporting Format)** → correlates reporting formats to device info
+- Asset Reporting Format (ARF): correlates reporting formats to device information
-- **XCCDF (Extensible Configuration Checklist Description Format)** → XML format for benchmarks/checks
+- Extensible Configuration Checklist Description Format (XCCDF): written in XML to provide a consistent way to define benchmarks and checks performed during assessments

 **SCAP Identification Schemes**
-- **CPE (Common Platform Enumeration)** → standardized naming of systems/software
+- Common Platform Enumeration (CPE): standardized naming format to identify systems and software
-- **CVE (Common Vulnerabilities and Exposures)** → list of known vulnerabilities (format: CVE-YEAR-XXXX)
+- Common Vulnerabilities and Exposures (CVE): lists of known vulnerabilities.
+Format is CVE-YEAR-XXXX
-- **CCE (Common Configuration Enumeration)** → focuses on configuration issues
+- Common Configuration Enumeration (CCE): similar to CVE but focuses on configuration issues that may lead to a vulnerability

 ### Honeypots
 - **Deployment**
-  - Pseudo flaws → loopholes purposely added to trap intruders
+  - Pseudo Flaws: loophole purposely added to operating system or application to trap intruders
-  - Sacrificial lamb system → enticing target with open ports and services
+  - Sacrificial lamb system on the network
-  - Goal → attackers target honeypot instead of production systems
+  - Administrators hope that intruders will attack this system instead of their production systems

-- **Enticement vs. Entrapment** → honeypots must be careful not to cross legal/ethical boundaries
+  - It is enticing because many ports are open and services are running

+- Be careful of Enticement vs. Entrapment

 ### Log Reviews
-- Examine system log files for events or control effectiveness
+- Examination of system log files to detect security events or to verify the effectiveness of security controls
-- **Standardize time** → use NTPv4 (RFC 5905) across devices
-- Logs often stored locally → harder to correlate events
-- Limited size → risk of overwrite or stop logging
+- Ensure that time is standardized across all networked devices.
+The Network Time Protocol (NTP) version 4, described in RFC 5905, is the industry standard for synchronizing computer clocks between networked devices
+- By default, most log files are stored locally on the corresponding device.
+The challenge with this approach is that it makes it more difficult to correlate events across devices to a given incident
+- Also consider that log file size is limited and events will possibly be overwritten or system will stop logging entries after that limit is reached
-- **Syslog** → standard protocol to send text logs to central server
+- Syslog: a standard network-based logging protocol that works on a wide variety of different types of devices and applications, allowing them to send text-formatted log messages to a central server

 ### Security Information and Event Managers (SIEMs)
-- Centralize, correlate, retain event data → generate alerts
+- Systems that enable the centralization, correlation, and retention of event data in order to generate automated alerts
-- Provide dashboard highlighting incidents
-- Analysts investigate and act
+- A SIEM provides a dashboard interface that highlights possible security incidents.
+It is then up to the security specialists to investigate each alert and determine if further action is required
-- Useful for forecasting and trend analysis
+- Also useful for forecasting and trend analysis

-### Unified Threat Management (UTM) Systems
+### Unified Threat Management Systems
-- All-in-one solution:
+- All-in-one
   - Firewall
   - Proxy
   - NAT/PAT